What photo ID do you need to vote in the UK?

 You can also apply for an emergency proxy vote if an Anonymous Elector’s Document (which allows people to vote without their name and address being on the electoral register if the safety of them or someone in their household is at risk) is lost, stolen, destroyed or damaged.
 The Electoral Commission advises people who need an emergency proxy to contact the electoral services team at their local council.

-Conservative MP Tom Hunt had to arrange an emergency proxy vote in the 2 May local elections after misplacing his photo ID.
+Conservative MP Tom Hunt had to arrange an emergency proxy vote in the 2 May local elections in 2024 after misplacing his photo ID.

 Why have voter ID requirements been introduced?

-The government says photo ID rules were introduced to tackle the electoral crime of ‘personation’, which is an offence under the Representation of the People Act 1983.
+The previous Conservative government says photo ID rules were introduced to tackle the electoral crime of ‘personation’, which is an offence under the Representation of the People Act 1983.

 ‘Personation’ is the technical term for when someone votes while pretending to be somebody else.
 It’s associated usually with voting in person, but can also apply to postal or proxy voting.
 Being found guilty of this offence can lead to an unlimited fine, as well as up to two years in prison and being disqualified from voting for five years.

-The government says that requiring voters to show photo ID is “a reasonable and proportionate way to confirm that someone is who they say they are when voting, thus stamping out the potential for voter fraud to take place”.
+The Conservative government said in 2022 that requiring voters to show photo ID is “a reasonable and proportionate way to confirm that someone is who they say they are when voting, thus stamping out the potential for voter fraud to take place”.

-However, its introduction has proved controversial.
-Critics of the measure include Labour, the Liberal Democrats and campaign groups, who have argued there is little evidence of voter fraud taking place at a significant level during elections in the UK.
+However, its introduction proved controversial.
+Critics of the measure included Labour, the Liberal Democrats and campaign groups, who argued there was little evidence of voter fraud taking place at a significant level during elections in the UK.

 There have also been warnings that voters could be left disenfranchised if they don’t hold a valid form of ID.